mihlenosilela/mihlenosilela.github.io/reflection.md

 by previewing the Markdown locally and on GitHub.

 ## Result
-The final Markdown CV is clean, professional, and easy to navigate.
-This experience improved my technical documentation skills and helped me understand how developers communicate professionally using simple, structured formats.
+The final CV is clean, structured, and easy to navigate.
+This project enhanced my technical documentation skills and gave me practical experience using GitHub as a professional tool and helped me understand how developers communicate professionally using simple, structured formats.
 I am now confident in using Markdown for documentation and portfolios and I can't wait to use it more.